khulnasoft/khulnasoft/doc/admin/observability/alerting_custom_consumption.md

 }
 ```

-This returns a `result` for each defined critical alert that Sourcegraph is monitoring.
+This returns a `result` for each defined critical alert that Khulnasoft is monitoring.
 For example, the first result (`high_concurrent_execs`) indicates that in the last minute (relative to the time the query executed / the returned unix timestamp `1585249844.475`) that `"0"` alerts were firing.
 Any value >= 1 here, would indicate that alert has fired in the last minute.